Detox from Opiates

 Inpatient Treatment and Detox for Opiate Addiction

 Is a “live in” treatment program needed after a Subutex & Suboxone assisted withdrawal?
 The answer is yes.
 These medications only deal with that initial “first step” of getting the active opiate abuser withdrawn from daily use.
-Some will choose to stay on the second medication for maintenance medication.

 In either scenario these drugs do not treat the reason why that person began to abuse opiates in the first place.
 Furthermore, there are studies that indicate that Nalaxone (an co-ingredient in Suboxone) can actually produce a reverse tolerance to strong opiates like heroin which can often end up with the user overdosing if they were to relapse and use street Heroin.